 - 2. Use the following buttons on the remote control to adjust the zoomed image: - Use the arrow buttons to position the crosshair in the image area you want to zoom into. - Press the E-Zoom + button repeatedly to zoom into the image area, enlarging it as necessary.

-- To pan around the zoomed image area, use the arrow buttons. - To zoom out of the image, press the E-Zoom button as necessary. - To return to the original image size, press Esc.
+Press and hold the E-Zoom + button to zoom in more quickly. - To pan around the zoomed image area, use the arrow buttons. - To zoom out of the image, press the E-Zoom - button as necessary. - To return to the original image size, press Esc.